opencv/opencv/modules/core/doc/basic_structures.rst

     typedef Matx<double, 6, 6> Matx66d;

-The class represents small matrices, which type and size are known at compile time.
-If you need more flexible type, use :ref:`Mat` .
-The elements of a matrix ``M`` are accessible using ``M(i,j)`` notation, and most of the common matrix operations (see also
+The class represents small matrices, whose type and size are known at compilation time.
+If you need a more flexible type, use :ref:`Mat` .
+The elements of the matrix ``M`` are accessible using the ``M(i,j)`` notation, and most of the common matrix operations (see also
 :ref:`MatrixExpressions` ) are available.
-If you need to do some operation on ``Matx`` that is not implemented, it is easy to convert the matrix to
+If you need to do an operation on ``Matx`` that is not implemented, it is easy to convert the matrix to
 :ref:`Mat` and backwards. ::

     Matx33f m(1, 2, 3,